-For instance, it was reported yesterday how, in addition to cancelling its Olympic swimming trials meet slated for next week, Italy itself became the first nation to place its entire territory under quarantine in an effort to contain the virus.
+For instance, it was reported how, in addition to cancelling its Olympic swimming trials meet slated for 2020, Italy itself became the first nation to place its entire territory under quarantine in an effort to contain the virus.

 Questions abound about how COVID-19 is spread, how it can be treated and what one’s risk is in different situations.